UzerBagban/Blinkit-Sales-Analysis-Project/README.md

-🛒 Blinkit Sales Analysis (SQL + Power BI Project)
+🛒 Blinkit Sales Analysis (Python + SQL + Power BI Project)

-This project focuses on the analysis of sales data using SQL based on the Blinkit Grocery Dataset (from Kaggle), i.e., for data exploration & insights, and then creating an interactive visualization with Power BI.
+This project focuses on the analysis of sales data using Python for data cleaning and exploration, SQL for data querying and insights, and Power BI for interactive visualization.

 The goal is to find trends in sales, product performance, outlet presence/distribution, etc., and provide actionable business insights.